cambiotraining/bacterial-genomics/materials/21-assembly_qc.md

 Evaluating these factors collectively provides insights into the reliability and utility of the genome assembly for further analysis and interpretation.

 For the purposes of time, we didn't run bacQC on our _Staphylococcus aureus dataset_.
-However, we've provided the results for our contamination check using `Kraken 2` in `results/bacQC/metadata/species_composition.tsv` along with the other summary results produced by bacQC.
+However, we've provided the results for our contamination check using `Kraken 2` in `preprocessed/bacqc/metadata/species_composition.tsv` along with the other summary results produced by bacQC.

 Since our samples are taken from a published dataset, we expected little or no contamination but this is not always the case so it's important still to do quality control of data taken from public databases to ensure that it is suitable for the analysis you're running.
-For instance, contamination with another *Staphylococcus* species or even another bacterial species altogether would have affected the accuracy of our assemblies.
+For instance, contamination with another _Staphylococcus_ species or even another bacterial species altogether would have affected the accuracy of our assemblies.

 Let's now turn to some of the other metrics to help us assess our assemblies' quality.